YuklidD/shelLM/README.md

 ## Features

-`shelLM` was developed in Python and currently uses Open AI GPT models.
+`shelLM` was developed in Python and currently uses Anthropic's Claude models.
 Among its key features are:

 1. The content from a previous session is carried over to a new session to ensure consistency.
 2. It uses a combination of techniques for prompt engineering, including chain-of-thought.